metabrainz/picard-docs/source/introduction.rst

 **File Formats**

-Picard currently supports most music file formats, with two notable exceptions: Matroska (.mka) and Windows WAVE (.wav).
-WAV files cannot be tagged due to the lack of a standard for doing so, however, they can be fingerprinted and renamed.
+Picard currently supports most music file formats, with Matroska (.mka) being one notable exceptions.
+Microsoft WAVE (.wav) files can be fingerprinted and renamed and can be tagged using ID3v2 tags, but this is not supported by all playback software.
 In addition, Picard does not support writing custom tags for all formats.
 The `Picard Tag Mappings <https://picard.musicbrainz.org/docs/mappings/>`_ webpage provides more information regarding the mapping between Picard internal tag names and various tagging formats.

 **Request Rate Limiting**